vEnhance/web.evanchen.cc/input/coaches.md

-- You likely have good experience working with proofs, proof methods like induction, and quantifiers like $\forall$, $\exists$.[^usasux] That's good and you'll want to lean on it.
+- You likely have good experience working with proofs, proof methods like induction, and quantifiers like $\forall$, $\exists$.[^usasux] That's good, and you'll want to lean on it.

   I'll mention that olympiad problems have two new "types" of imperatives:
   "find all" and "find the minimum/maximum".